EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 -----------------------------------------------------------------

 |image1|\ Learning Objectives - in the following exercises you will learn
-how to check on the quality of short read sequences: identify the presence of adapter sequences, remove both adapters and low quality sequences.
+how to assess the quality of short read sequences, identify the presence of adapter sequences, and remove both adapters and low quality sequences.
 You will also learn how to construct a reference database for decontamination.